 Rabbis and Staff

-Rabbi Ruth Zlotnick has been described by her community as a teacher of Torah and of Jewish values, and was beloved for her gifts of knowledge, leadership and counsel, inspirational worship services, and creative programming.
+Rabbi Ruth A. Zlotnick has been described by her community as a teacher of Torah and of Jewish values, and is beloved for her gifts of knowledge, leadership and counsel, inspirational worship services, and creative programming.

 Rabbi Zlotnick is a graduate of HUC-JIR, where she was ordained in 2001.
 She earned a Master of Hebrew Letters from HUC-JIR; she also holds a Master's in the Philosophy of Religion from Yale University and a Bachelor's degree in religious studies from Wesleyan University.

 Rabbi Jason Levine serves our community in many capacities, with a focus on our Youth Program, relationship building, and creating avenues for creativity, innovation, and discovery in our shared Jewish journey.
 Rabbi Levine is currently the Chair of the Washington Coalition of Rabbis, which provides an important moral and religious voice for Washington State and spiritual leadership for our local Jewish communities.
 He is always excited to make one-on-one connections with new people, and welcomes the opportunity to meet and share new ideas.